 Highlighted in green are the cells that had the highest number for that KPI.

-If your goal was to drive people to a landing page on your website, the Clicks To Website objective provided the lowest CPC and highest link clicks by a significant margin compared to the other objectives of this test.
-Clicks To Website also had the second highest Reach (i.e. the number of unique individuals that saw the ad) and the second highest number of impressions.
-However, this result makes sense – Clicks To Website was doing what Facebook designed it to do, which is to drive people to your website efficiently.
+If your goal was to drive people to a landing page on your website, the Traffic objective (formerly referred to as, Clicks To Website objective) provided the lowest CPC and highest link clicks by a significant margin compared to the other objectives of this test.
+Traffic (formerly known as, Clicks To Website) also had the second-highest Reach (i.e. the number of unique individuals that saw the ad) and the second-highest number of impressions.
+However, this result makes sense – Traffic was doing what Facebook designed it to do, which is to drive people to your website efficiently.
 If you used Boost Post your KPIs are very different as shown in the table.

 Each marketing objective optimizes for specific metrics.